richardreiter/melo-merch/README.md

 - __Mail Newsletter Page__

   - **Only superusers** are able to view this page, where they are able to mail a newsletter straight from the frontend (or backend) to their subscriber's list saved in the database.
-  - Once a message is sent it is also recorded to the database.
+  - Once a message is sent, it is also recorded to the database.

 ![Mail Newsletter Page](media/docs/mm-su-mail-newsletter-pg.png)